DocuWriter-ai/mcp-client/README.md

 ### Automatic MCP Configuration

-The installer automatically writes MCP server configurations to the appropriate files for each environment:
+The installer automatically writes MCP server configurations to the appropriate files for each environment.
+The configuration uses `npx -y` which ensures the latest version is always used:

+**Important**: The MCP configuration automatically updates to the latest version when the server starts, thanks to the `npx -y` flag.
+However, if you want to update the AI rules (Cursor rules, Claude guidelines), you need to re-run the install command.

 **Cursor** (`.cursor/mcp.json`):
 ```json